ResearchComputing/Documentation/docs/software/python.md

 Follow these steps from a Research Computing terminal session on a Summit `scompile` node or from an interactive session on a Blanca compute node.

-### Modify your ~/.condarc file so that packages are downloaded to your _/projects_ directory
+###  Configure your conda settings

 Your _/home/$USER_ directory (also denoted with "_~_") is small -- only 2 GB.
-By default, conda downloads packages to your home directory when creating a new environment, and it will quickly become full.
-The steps here modify the conda configration file, called _~/.condarc_, to change the default location of _pkgs_dirs_ so that the packages are downloaed to your (much bigger) _/projects_ directory.
+By default, _conda_ puts all package source code and environments in your _/home/$USER_ directory , and it will quickly become full.
+The steps here modify the _conda_ configration file, called _~/.condarc_, to change the default locations of for packages and environments to your (much bigger) _/projects_ directory.

 Open your _~/.condarc_ file in your favorite text editor (e.g., nano):
 _(note: this file may not exist yet -- if not, just create a new file with this name)_